 Below is a short timeline on the gradual progression of roulette:

-- 1994 – Microgaming, a reknowned casino software developer, created the very first online casino which also featured roulette.
+1994 – Microgaming, a renowned casino software developer, created the very first online casino which also featured roulette.

 American Roulette is Born